For information about separation and divorce as well as child custody and access issues.

 This is a book for the parent who wants to “get it right.”
 Impossible expectations of self lead to a never-ending cycle pursuing and never reaching perfection.
 Tara uses examples from her own life to teach us how to let this all go, and more importantly, to not pass on this terrible legacy to our children.
 Perfect parenting is knowing oneself, and acknowledging accurately both our strengths and our flaws.
 Perfect parenting is accepting the gift of our imperfection.

 The Road Less Travelled, Scott M. Peck

 This classic text contains so much helpful information about the journey through self-exploration to a more fulfilling life.
 It is a great place to start if you really don’t understand or want to engage in the process of therapy.
-It is also a wonderful opportunity to pull together all that you are leaning at PRI.
+It is also a wonderful opportunity to pull together all that you are leaning in therapy.
 It is particularly valuable for helping people to understand the difference between dependency and love and how to parent from one’s own true self.